zachvalenta/jvns.ca/content/post/2018-11-11-understand-the-software-you-use-in-production.markdown

 * a configuration change
 * reporting a bug upstream and either fixing it ourselves or waiting for a fix
-* a workaround ("this software doesn't work with 10,000 clients? ok, we just won't use it with in cases where there are clients for now!", "oh, a memory leak? let's just restart it every hour")
+* a workaround ("this software doesn't work with 10,000 clients? ok, we just won't use it with in cases where there are that many clients for now!", "oh, a memory leak? let's just restart it every hour")

+Knowledge-sharing is really important here too -- it's always unfortunate when one person finds an incident in production, fixes it, but doesn't explain the issue to the rest of the team so somebody else ends up causing the same incident again later because they didn't hear about the original incident.

 ### Understand what is ok to break and isn't